 In order to comply with ISO 9001:2015, particularly in terms of a documented information, an organization has to reflect on the specific requirements listed, as well as how this document fits in with the unique ways the organization fulfills operations.
 Ensuring you comply with the spirit and letter of the ISO 9001 Standard will require taking some time to understand the requirements, and taking time to reflect on your operations processes.

-As we know, frequently the ISO 9001 QMS requirements are not very detailed or specific when it comes to record keeping.
-So each organization can define exactly what form the records will take, and what kind of information will be collected.
+As we know, frequently the ISO 9001 QMS standard is not very detailed or specific when it comes to data record keeping.
+So each organization can define exactly what form these data records will take, and what kind of documented information will be collected.

 While compliance is important, the whole goal of implementing ISO 9001:2015 is to continually improve as an organization.
 So how you use the records to help the organization improve is of primary importance.
 The point of keeping records is not because ISO says we need to, or even because auditors want to see them (though it does, and they will…).